 Things to Consider When Purchasing a Commercial Cleaning Franchise

 Janitors and other cleaning personnel have historically been disregarded and undervalued.
 However, they have now been hailed as essential workers and community heroes during the height of the COVID-19 pandemic over the past two years.
-With so much importance being placed on cleanliness in public spaces, right now is the perfect time to consider purchasing a commercial cleaning franchise.
-If you’re an experienced business owner or looking to try out a new career path, here are some important key factors to consider before purchasing a cleaning franchise.
+It is now important to have cleanliness in public spaces.
+And right now is the perfect time to consider purchasing a commercial cleaning franchise.
+Here are some important key factors to consider before purchasing a cleaning franchise.

 How Does a Franchise Work?

 Before diving into buying your own franchise, it’s important to understand how a franchise works.
-When operating a franchise, there are two main parties involved – the franchisee who is the business entrepreneur interested in purchasing the franchise, and the franchisor which is the company that allows a franchisee to own and operate one or more of their locations.
-The franchisor is typically responsible for marketing, supplying the brand name, logo designs, products, and training services while the franchisee takes care of leasing the building, hiring and training employees, and following business standards set forth by the franchisor.
+When operating a franchise, there are two main parties.
+The franchisee who is the business entrepreneur purchasing the franchise.
+And the franchisor which is the company that allows a franchisee to own and operate one or more of their locations.
+The franchisor is typically responsible for marketing, supplying the brand name, logo designs, products, and training services.
+But the franchisee takes care of leasing the building, hiring and training employees, and following business standards set forth by the franchisor.

 If you’re thinking about becoming a franchise owner, it’s important to know how much a franchise will cost.
-In the early stages, there will be some initial costs associated with getting the business up and running, but in some cases that cost could be as little as $1,000.
-In most cases, the average annual cost of owning and running a franchise is anywhere from $50,000 up to $200,000 depending on the company, products, services, or other determining factors.
+In the early stages, there will be some initial costs for getting the business up and running.
+But in some cases that cost could be as little as $1,000.
+In most cases, the average annual cost of owning and running a franchise is anywhere from $50,000 up to $200,000.
+It is depending on the company, products, services, or other determining factors.
 Startup costs for franchises typically include things such as brand fees, property loans, administrative fees, insurance fees, inventory, equipment, and more.
 Additionally, franchisees may be responsible for maintaining a certain amount of liquidity and net worth when first opening a franchise.

 Are Business Management Skills or Sales Experience Required?